Cognitive Development: Moral Education for Ages Twelve to Fifteen Years

 • Micro-economy opportunities

-• Participation in the adolescent Community Council
+• Participation in adolescent Community Council meetings

 • Residential Aged Care Facility